mrsawyer/Rest-Test/considerations.md

 ## Assumptions
 - That totalCount is an accurate representation of # of transactions in the db
-- That there is not an excessively large number of transactions (therefore no need to consider infinite scroll or pagination)
+- That there is not an overly large number of transactions (therefore no need to consider infinite scroll or pagination)
 - That the alternate row colors are related to income vs expense (this would ideally be confirmed with a PM or designer)
+- That currency & date are formatted according to en-US
 - Fetch is limited in browser compatibility so if that is important consider axios

-## Ticket Breakdown
+## Potential Ticket Breakdown
 - Set up project
 - Create wireframe components
 - Set up API request
 - Create shared utils
-- Add Tests where necessary
+- Styling

 ## TODOs
 - Better error handling